Young men in the service of their country: Frank, Jack, Mike, Dave and Matt

 Jacob and Anna Everhart family left DeKalb County sometime after 1868 when Jacob sold his property in Richland Township to Lucy Ward (date of deed is March 25, 1868; date of transfer is April 10, 1869).
-Apparently the family moved to St Clair County in western Missouri some time before the 1870 Census.
+The family arrived in St Clair County in western Missouri some time before the 1870 Census.
 Sarah was married in Adair County in 1869 (where George Everhart lived), but Hilia was married in St. Clair County in 1870, and Mary Polly was married there in 1871.

 In 2010, most of the family was located in St. Clair County in the 1870 Federal Census.
 Jacob and Anna still had four children at home (John, Calvin, Ev and David; ages, 25, 17, 13, and 10).
 While all three of their girls are married, Hilia was also living there with her husband, James R. Maybee, and their two month old baby (unnamed).
 The baby apparently died in infancy and a second daughter, Caroline Maybee, was born on August 8, 1871.
 Hilia died six weeks later on September 27, 1871.
 Hilia's grave marker in the Good Cemetery, St Clair County, Missouri, reads "Hillia, Wife of James Maybee, Born Oct.
 16, 1849, Died Sept.
 27, 1871."